lisamarie616/beaches-angular-assessment/notes.md

-x restrict destroy action to user who created beach x add comment field on beach show page, comment associates with current user x add commentor usernames on beach show page

-* show username next to comments on beach index page
+x restrict destroy action to user who created beach x add comment field on beach show page, comment associates with current user x add commentor usernames on beach show page x add commentor usernames on beach index page using directive, refactor beach show page to use same directive

 * only allow user who created the comment to edit or destroy it
 * add functionality to edit and delete comments
 * add messages throughout